-Basic professional competencies are generally divided into the areas of professional, social and personal competencies.
-These areas are in turn subdivided into individual sub-competencies.
+Basic professional competences are generally divided into the areas of professional, social and personal competences.
+These areas are in turn subdivided into individual sub-competences.

-The digitization process, which is permeating and changing the entire working world in all areas, has added another important basic professional competence in recent years that needs to be learned: digital competencies!
+The digitization process, which is permeating and changing the entire working world in all areas, has added another important basic professional competence in recent years that needs to be learned: digital competence!

-Digital competencies are already of great importance for today's working world, and they will become even more important for most jobs in the future.
-A suitable basis for "digital competencies" is provided by the so-called "European Reference Framework (for) Digital Competencies" (DigComp).
+Digital competences are already of great importance for today's working world, and they will become even more important for most jobs in the future.
+A suitable basis for digital competences is provided by the so-called "European Digital Competence Framework (DigComp)".
 It comprises five areas, which in turn summarize 21 individual sub-competencies.
 The five competence areas are: